-This could mean eating at a particular restaurant and then answering questions about your experience or just purchasing something from a local retailer.
+This could mean eating at a particular restaurant and then answering questions about your experience or purchasing something from a local retailer.

 10. Blogging or writing

-You can also find a wide array of specialty sites that need help with writing, editing and tracking down images and other content.
+You can also find a wide array of specialty sites that need help with writing, editing, and tracking down images and other content.

 11. Doing landscaping or gardening

 If you have a green thumb, you can earn money taking care of people’s lawns and gardens and making sure their yards are well-manicured throughout the year.

-Home repair services such as fixing plumbing and broken kitchen drawers are always in high demand.
+Home repair services such as fixing plumbing problems and broken kitchen drawers are always in high demand.
 Many people don’t know how to do these jobs or don’t have the time.